-YouTube Music will be available as a free ad-supported tier, much like Spotify, or you can lose the adverts and gain offline listening with a YouTube Music Premium subscription for £9.99 ($9.99) a month.
+YouTube Music is available as a free ad-supported tier, much like Spotify.
+Alternatively, you can lose the adverts and gain offline listening with a YouTube Music Premium subscription for £9.99 ($9.99) a month.
 There is also a family plan for access for more than one family member for £14.99 a month.
 If you are a new user, you can get the first three-months for free.

 How is YouTube Music different to Google Play Music?

-When YouTube Music launches, Google Play Music will still be available.
+Even with YouTube Music, Google Play Music is still available.
 YouTube Music isn't out to replace it.
 Instead, the two services will complement each other.
-If you already subscribe to Google Play Music, then you will automatically get YouTube Music Premium as part of your package, and the price you pay will remain the same.
+If you already subscribe to Google Play Music, then you automatically get YouTube Music Premium as part of your package, and the price you pay will remain the same.

 This means you will also still have access to any songs you've purchased and any you've stored in the cloud for listening on other devices.